amikael/HELFI/README.md

 1. The Strong's lemma and morphology data of the Hebrew Bible are licensed under a [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/).
 For attribution purposes, credit the Open Scriptures Hebrew Bible Project (https://hb.openscriptures.org/).

-1. The Finnish morphology and lemmatisation are licensed under a [Creative Commons Attribution NonCommercial 4.0 International license](https://creativecommons.org/licenses/by-nc/4.0/).
-For attribution purposes, credit the Finnish Analytical Bible Concordance Project of Aika[media] Oy.  **TENTATIVE**
+1. **TENTATIVE** The Finnish morphology and lemmatisation are licensed under a [Creative Commons Attribution NonCommercial 4.0 International license](https://creativecommons.org/licenses/by-nc/4.0/) or a [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/).
+For attribution purposes, credit the Finnish Analytical Bible Concordance Project of Aika[media] Oy.

 1. All the alignment data of the HELFI corpus are licenced under a [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/).
 For attribution purposes, credit the Finnish Analytical Bible Concordance Project of Aika[media] Oy.